ERS provides information on a range of farm labor issues, including:

-Although farm wages are rising in nominal and real terms, the impact of these rising costs on farmers' incomes have been offset by rising productivity and/or output prices.
+Although farm wages are rising in nominal and real terms, the impact of these rising costs on farmers' incomes has been offset by rising productivity and/or output prices.
 As a result, labor costs as a share of gross cash income do not show an upward trend for the industry as a whole over the past 20 years.
-For all farms, labor costs (including contract labor, and cash fringe benefit costs) averaged 10.4 percent of gross cash income during 2016-18, compared to 10.6-10.7 percent for 1996-98.
+For all farms, labor costs (including contract labor, and cash fringe benefit costs) averaged 10.4 percent of gross cash income during 2016-18, compared with 10.7 percent for 1996-98.

 The H-2A Temporary Agricultural Program—often called the H-2A visa program—provides a legal means to bring foreign-born workers to the United States to perform seasonal farm labor on a temporary basis, for a period of up to 10 months.
-Crop farmers can use this program to meet their seasonal labor needs, but most livestock producers, such as ranches, dairies, and hog and poultry operations, are not able to use the program to meet their year-round labor needs.
-An exception is made for producers of livestock on the range, such as sheep and goat operations, who can use H-2A workers year-round.
+Crop farmers can use this program to meet their seasonal labor needs, but most livestock producers, such as ranches, dairies, and hog and poultry operations, are not legally allowed to use the program to meet year-round labor needs.
+An exception to this restriction is made for producers of livestock on the range, such as sheep and goat operations, who can use H-2A workers year-round.

-Employers must demonstrate, and the U.S. Department of Labor must certify, that efforts to recruit U.S. workers were not successful.
-Employers must also pay a State-specific minimum wage, which may not be lower than the average wage for crop and livestock workers surveyed by NASS in the FLS in that region in the prior year, known as the Adverse Effect Wage Rate (AEWR).
+Employers in the H-2A program must demonstrate, and the U.S. Department of Labor must certify, that efforts to recruit U.S. workers were not successful.
+Employers must also pay a State-specific minimum wage, which may not be lower than the average wage for crop and livestock workers surveyed in the FLS in that region in the prior year, known as the Adverse Effect Wage Rate (AEWR).
 (See the next section for details on the AEWR.)
-In addition, employers must provide housing for their H-2A workers, and pay for their domestic and international transportation.
+In addition, employers must provide housing for their H-2A workers and pay for their domestic and international transportation.

-One of the clearest indicators of the scarcity of farm labor is the fact that the number of H-2A positions requested and approved has increased fivefold in the past 13 years, from just over 48,000 positions certified in fiscal 2005 to nearly 243,000 in fiscal 2018.
-The average duration of an H-2A certification in fiscal 2018 was 5.3 months, implying that the 243,000 positions certified represented approximately 108,000 full-year equivalents.
+One of the clearest indicators of the scarcity of farm labor is the fact that the number of H-2A positions requested and approved has increased fivefold in the past 14 years, from just over 48,000 positions certified in fiscal 2005 to nearly 258,000 in Fiscal Year (FY) 2019.
+The average duration of an H-2A certification in FY 2019 was 5.3 months, implying that the 258,000 positions certified represented approximately 114,000 full-year equivalents.

 H-2A employers must provide transportation and housing and pay the higher of the applicable State or federal minimum wage, the prevailing wage in that region and occupation, as determined by the U.S. Department of Labor, or the regional average farm wage observed in the NASS FLS.
-The latter is known as the Adverse Effect Wage Rate, reflecting the legal requirement that H-2A employment should not negatively affect domestic farmworkers by lowering the average wage.
-For fiscal 2019, this minimum hourly wage ranged from $11.13 (in Alabama, Georgia, and South Carolina) to $15.03 (in Oregon and Washington).
+The latter is known as the Adverse Effect Wage Rate (AEWR), reflecting the legal requirement that H-2A employment should not negatively affect domestic farmworkers by lowering the average wage.
+For FY 2020, this minimum hourly wage ranged from $11.71 (in Alabama, Georgia, Florida and South Carolina) to $15.83 (in Oregon and Washington).

 Legal immigration status is difficult to measure: not many surveys ask the question, and unauthorized respondents may be reluctant to answer truthfully if asked.
-Yet the National Agricultural Workers Survey (NAWS) is believed to provide high-quality data on farmworkers' legal immigration status, using trained and trusted enumerators who conduct face-to-face interviews with workers at their job sites, and with their employer's permission.
+The U.S. Department of Labor’s National Agricultural Workers Survey (NAWS) provides data on farmworkers' legal immigration status.
+NAWS data, believed to be of high quality, is gathered by trained and trusted enumerators who conduct face-to-face interviews with workers at their job sites and with their employers’ permission.
 NAWS also queries workers on their inter- and intranational migration patterns.
-One limitation of the NAWS, however is that it excludes the growing number of H-2A workers, as well as all hired livestock workers.
+One limitation of the NAWS, however, is that it excludes the growing number of H-2A workers, as well as all hired livestock workers.

 Roughly Half of Hired Crop Farmworkers Lack Legal Immigration Status

 The share of hired crop farmworkers who were not legally authorized to work in the United States grew from roughly 14 percent in 1989-91 to almost 55 percent in 1999-2001; in recent years it has been just under 50 percent.
-In 2014-16, 27 percent of crop farmworkers were U.S. born, 4 percent were immigrants who had obtained U.S. citizenship, 21 percent were other authorized immigrants (primarily lawful permanent residents, or green-card holders), and the remaining 48 percent were not work-authorized.
+In 2014-16, 27 percent of crop farmworkers were U.S. born, 4 percent were immigrants who had obtained U.S. citizenship, 21 percent were other authorized immigrants (primarily permanent residents or green-card holders), and the remaining 48 percent held no work authorization.
 The share of workers who are U.S. born is highest in the Midwest, while the share who are unauthorized is highest in California.

 More Farmworkers Are Settled, Fewer Are Migrants

-More than 80 percent of hired crop farmworkers are not migrant workers, but are considered settled, meaning they work at a single location within 75 miles of their home.
-This number is up from 41 percent in 1996-98, reflecting a profound change in the nature of the crop farm workforce.
+More than 80 percent of hired crop farmworkers are not migrant workers but are considered settled, meaning that they work at a single location within 75 miles of their home.
+This share is up from 41 percent in 1996-98, reflecting a profound change in the nature of the crop farm workforce.

-Among the small share of remaining migrant workers, the largest group are "shuttlers," who work at a single farm location more than 75 miles from home, and may cross an international border to get there.
-They made up about 10 percent of hired crop farmworkers in 2014-16, down from about 24 percent in 1996-98.
+Among the small share of remaining migrant workers, the largest group is "shuttlers," who work at a single farm location more than 75 miles from home and may cross an international border to get to their worksite.
+Shuttlers made up about 10 percent of hired crop farmworkers in 2014-16, down from about 24 percent in 1996-98.

 More common in the past, the "follow the crop" migrant farmworker, who moves from State to State working on different crops as the seasons advance, is now a relative rarity.
 These workers made up just 5 percent of those surveyed by the NAWS in 2014-16, down from a high of 14 percent in 1992-94.

-The final category in the figure are the newcomers to farming, whose migration patterns have not yet been established.
-The fact that they now represent just 3 percent of the crop farm workforce, down from as much as 22 percent in 1998-2000, in part reflects the slowdown in net migration from Mexico to the United States since 2007.
+The final category of hired crop farmworkers is newcomers to farming, whose migration patterns have not yet been established.
+The fact that they now represent just 3 percent of the crop farm workforce, down from as much as 22 percent in 1998-2000, in part reflecting the slowdown in net migration from Mexico to the United States since 2007.